lyonbros/composer.js/docs/listcontroller.md

 # List Controller

-The list controller is a wrapper around the [controller](docs/controller) that allows you to easily create subcontrollers that track a [collection](docs/collection) (or [filtercollection](docs/filtercollection)).
+The list controller is an extension of the [controller](docs/controller) that allows you to easily create subcontrollers that track a [collection](docs/collection) (or [filtercollection](docs/filtercollection)).